Miller Miller Miller & Sloan

 Miller, Miller, Miller & Sloan appear (as Miller, Miller, Miller & Sloane) in the Jonathan Lethem novel, "Fortress Of Solitude".

 Mike Miller, the band's vocalist/percussionist is now a solo artist known as Mr. Shy.

 Guitarist Barney Miller went on to a solo career as The Legendary Barney Miller.
 His music is available on iTunes, Spotify, Tidle, and other music streaming services.
 He also has a Facebook page.

 Dan Miller, the band's rhythm guitarist, later cofounded the Duck Corporation, later On2 Technologies.

+Their cousin is Dominic Miller, guitarist for Sting since 1990.